 The police may take and secure any personal property or money that you have with you after performing an inventory.
 The police will ask you to sign the inventory, but you should only do so if you agree with the contents of the inventory.

 Once arrested, you'll be booked.
-During this process, the police will ask for basic information about yourself (such as your address and birthdate), and fingerprint and photograph you.
+During this part of the arrest process, the police will ask for basic information about yourself (such as your address and birthdate), and fingerprint and photograph you.
 You may also be asked to participate in a line-up, or provide a handwriting sample.

 If you're detained but not booked within a reasonable period of time (usually several hours, or overnight) your attorney may go to a judge and obtain a writ of habeas corpus.
 This is an order issued by the court instructing the police to bring you before the court to determine if you're being lawfully held.